+Option Description

-Option Description Redundant OS Control Sets the redundant OS info for redundant OS control Miscellaneous Settings Specifies options to change the system date and time
+Redundant OSSets the redundant OS info for redundant OS control.ControlSpecifies options to change the system date and time.SettingsSpecifies options to change the system date and time.

 System Information

 You can use the System Information screen to view system properties such as Service Tag, system model name, and BIOS version.